Definition of Cash Discount

-A cash discount is a deduction allowed by the seller of goods or by the provider of services in order to motivate the customer to pay within a specified time.
-The seller or provider often refers to the cash discount as a sales discount.
-The buyer often refers to the same discount as a purchase discount.
+A cash discount is a deduction allowed by some sellers of goods or by some providers of services in order to motivate customers to pay within a specified time.
+The cash discount is also referred to as an early payment discount.